 - Bainbridge Island offers four harbors for gunk holing, numerous public road ends for approaching by dinghy, and ample transient moorage at the City dock in Eagle Harbor.

 - Transient moorage is available on a first come, first served basis.
 Overnight guest have access to hot showers in the restroom facility.
 For the current shower door code, contact Tami Allen via email or by phone at her desk, 206-780-3733, or cell, 206-786-7627.

-- View the current moorage and parking rates (PDF)
+- You can now pay at the City Dock with Credit and Debit card.
+View the current moorage and parking rates (PDF)

 - View the No Anchor Zone (PDF)